bholmesdev/bholmesdev/src/blog/accessible-show-hide-animations.md

 date: 2021-05-24T20:01:36.550Z
 ---

+This entry comes from my web wizardry newsletter, where I explore evergreen solutions to common web dev problems (no matter your favorite framework).
+If you like what you see, [**go sign up for free**](http://tinyletter.com/bholmesdev) 🪄

+---

 Using JS to show and hide something is a web dev rite of passage.
 Heck, it's the first demo that comes to mind when you think about "state management" (just behind building a counter 😆).

 But when you do the classic "hide whenever X variable is `false`," there's some accessibility concerns you might be forgetting: